What happens if you stop taking diabetes medication

 Your email address will not be published.
 Required fields are marked *

-Is salmon good for diabetics?
+Is celery juice good for diabetes?